Asthma From My Son's Perspective

 My friends and family are very supportive.
 I've had times where my friends and I will be doing something and I'll get an asthma attack.
 During those times, my friends will suggest to go inside and get my medicine.
 They understand and support.

-I believe that is everything.
+I believe we covered the most common questions.
 If you have anything else, just ask.
 Son #2

 Comments